-This document [RFC6897] characterizes the impact that Multipath TCP (MPTCP) may have on applications.
+This document [RFC6897] characterizes the impact that Multipath TCP (MPTCP) (see Section 4.7) may have on applications.
 It further discusses compatibility issues of MPTCP in combination with non-MPTCP-aware applications.
 Finally, it describes a basic API that is a simple extension of TCP's interface for MPTCP-aware applications.